hdossani/scala-lab/README.md

 ### Solutions

+The Java 8 solutions can be found on the `solutions-java8` branch.
-The solutions for all the exercises can be found on the `solutions` branch.
+The Scala solutions can be found on the `solutions-scala` branch.